How to Tell Someone You Support Them in English [Updated]

 “I’ve got your back.”

-This is a slang expression that is related to "backing someone up."
-Both idioms create an image of one person standing behind another, ready to offer help or to catch the person if they fall backward.
+This is a slang phrase related to "backing someone up."
+In both cases, imagine one person standing behind another, ready to offer help or to catch them if they fall.

 “My door is always open to you.”

-This means that anytime someone needs your support, you will be available to help them.
+This means that anytime someone needs your support, you'll be available to help them.

-Rather than assistance for a close friend, this expression is often used in business situations.
-Imagine a boss or another person with a high rank who allows someone to enter their office anytime they need advice.
+This phrase is often used in business situations.
+Imagine a person with a high rank allowing someone to enter their office anytime they need advice.

 Please call me if you need help.
 My door is always open to you.